Minimal Knowledge

 ... ... ... ... ... ...

 - 8 EXTRAORDINARY meridians, without connection with specific organs.
 Two of them (Governor Vessel Du Mai, and Conception Vessel Ren Mai) have their own points.
+In the 8 Extraordinary Meridians it is said that Qi is not subject to tidal flow.

 - 12 secondary meridians or collaterals that connect each other coupled meridians of different nature yin and yang.